hjanime/SPADEVizR/README.md

 The `CountViewer` function aims to vizualize the number of cells in each cluster.
 This representation displays the clusters (in X-axis) and the number of cells (Y-axis) in a two dimensional visualization.
 The function computes the sum of all samples by default but allows to select the samples (using `samples` parameter) which are used to calculate the number of cells in each cluster.
 By default, all clusters will be displayed but a vector of cluster can be provided to select desired cluster (using `clusters` parameter).

-For instance, the following command describe select samples and clusters and then vizualize the number of cells in each cluster :
+For instance, the following command describe how to select samples and clusters and then vizualize the number of cells in each cluster :

 ```r
 samples <- c(TRUE,TRUE,FALSE,FALSE,TRUE)